 As the first pandemic of the 21st century, SARS took China and the rest of the international community by storm.
 It cost the world economy roughly fifty billion dollars, and infected eight thousand people.
 These weren’t the only casualties of the crisis, however.
-When the outbreak was traced back to civet cats from a wildlife market in Guangdong province, thousands of the animals were culled in an effort to halt the spread of disease despite the fact that science identified bats as the source of SARS.
-In the wake of the cull and the outbreak, China began rolling out harsher laws against the wildlife trade.
+When the outbreak was traced back to civet cats from a wildlife market in Guangdong province, thousands of the animals were culled in an effort to halt the spread of disease, despite the global science community having identified bats as the source of SARS.
+In the wake of the outbreak and the cull, China rolled out harsher laws against the wildlife trade.
 Where open-air markets once bustled with vendors hawking live palm civet, porcupine nettles, pangolin scales, and elephant feet, most wildlife markets are now pale shells of their former selves.
 But the illegal trade in wildlife has not disappeared.
 It has just gone underground.

 Deer antlers and other wildlife remedies for sale at a wildlife market.
 Credit: EcoHealth Alliance.